MatheusRich/matheusrich.github.io/_drafts/rust-stuff.md

 ### 2021/04/09

-Unlike Ruby, rust allow trailing (and multiple) underscores in numbers:
+Unlike Ruby, rust allows trailing (and multiple) underscores in numbers:

 ```rust
 // Both examples work like a charm